 Board members are expected to spend additional time reviewing materials and making other preparations for board meetings.

 Board members are appointed for a two year term and are eligible for reappointment.
 Section 18 of the Buildings Accessibility Act allows a board member to continue to serve until reappointed or replaced.

 The members of the current Board all have related knowledge and experience with regard to physical and sensory disability and the challenging of accessing the built environment.
 It is recommended that future members have similar knowledge and experience.

 Members are also reimbursed for out-of-pocket expenses to attend meetings, in accordance with allowable travel and meal rates established by the Human Resource Secretariat.

-The Buildings Accessibility Advisory Board is seeking to fill five positions, including a Chairperson.
+The Buildings Accessibility Advisory Board is seeking to fill six positions, including a Chairperson.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.